OfficeDev/TrainingContent/SharePoint/AddIns/10 User Personalization and OneDrive for Business Operations Using add-in model/Lab.md

 * Access to an existing Windows Azure tenant (to be used as the hosting platform for applications that are installed for a typical Office365 sites.)
 * SharePoint Designer 2013.
 * Download and install the latest version of the SharePoint online client SDK from following link - http://aka.ms/spocsom
-* Download the [O3658-7 Demos.zip](Demos/O3658-7 Demos.zip) zip file by following the link and clicking on **Raw**, then extract it.
+* Download the material from [Demos folder](Demos).
 Note the location of these files.
 You will need these files to complete the labs.

 ## Exercise 1: Perform User Profile Property Synchronization to Cloud ##